yiisoft/yii2/docs/internals/getting-started.md

 To run the unit tests you have to install composer packages for the dev-repo.
 Run `composer update` in the repo root directory to get the latest packages.

-You can now execute unit tests by running `./vendor/bin/phpunit`.
+You can now execute unit tests by running `phpunit`.

-You may limit the tests to a group of tests you are working on e.g. to run only tests for the validators and redis `./vendor/bin/phpunit --group=validators,redis`.
+You may limit the tests to a group of tests you are working on e.g. to run only tests for the validators and redis `phpunit --group=validators,redis`.

 Functional and acceptance tests
 -------------------------------